You have a number of treatment

 Recurrent vaginal yeast infection can be treated with

 vaginal boric acid capsules, followed by

-less frequent suppressive or maintenance therapy over 6 months to 1 year to
+less frequent medicine over 6 months to 1 year to

 A vaginal yeast

 infection is not a sexually transmitted infection (STI).
 After having unprotected

 sex with a partner who has a yeast infection, you may have more than the normal